kyleraywed/dei/README.md

 // Transform each value by applying a function.
 Optional comment strings. func (pipeline *Derp[T]) Map(in func(value T) T, comments ...string)

+// Reduce sets a terminal operation that aggregates all elements of the pipeline into a single value.
+//
+// The provided function `in` is called with an accumulator and each element of the slice,
+// in order.
+The result of each call becomes the new accumulator for the next element.
+//
+// Only one Reduce can be set per pipeline.
+It is automatically executed last
+// regardless of the order in which it was added.
+//
+// Returns a slice containing a single value: the final accumulator. func (pipeline *Derp[T]) Reduce(in func(acc T, value T) T, comments ...string) error

 // Skip the first n items and yield the rest.
 Comment inferred. func (pipeline *Derp[T]) Skip(n int) error